Vrusshabha: Development

 On 3 July 2023, producer Ekta Kapoor announced that her production house Balaji Telefilms is partnering with Connekkt Media and AVS Studios for a bilingual film, Vrusshabha, to be shot in Telugu and Malayalam languages, starring Mohanlal in the lead role, with Nanda Kishore set to direct.
 It is the first production of AVS Studios.
-In August 2022, Kishore told to a media that he had been writing the screenplay of Vrusshabha since the last five years.

-In an interview with The Hindu, Kishore described the film as "fantasy action drama".
+In August 2023, Kishore told to a media that he had been writing the screenplay of Vrusshabha since the last five years.
+The dialogues were written by SRK, Janardhan Maharshi, and Karthik.
+Kishore described the film as "fantasy action drama".
 The posters feature the tagline "Reborn love: A love so strong, it defies death."
-The screenplay was written by Kishore himself, with dialogues by SRK, Janardhan Maharshi, and Karthik.
+It was reported that the film would be shot in India and the United Kingdom.

+Kishore stated that the film drew inspiration from Indian mythological epics, and that he spent 3 – 4 months developing the idea before beginning the writing process.
+According to Kishore, the film is structured around the concept of a karmic cycle.
+He illustrates this through the story of King Harishchandra, whose unwavering commitment to his promises results in severe personal hardship despite his innocence.
+Vrusshabha adopts a similar framework, presenting human experiences as an outcome of an ongoing karmic cycle and destiny.
+He envisaged Mohanlal in the lead role after completing the first draft of the screenplay.
+The production company came on board after Mohanlal agreed to the project.
+In August 2023, the makers announced that Hollywood producer Nick Thurlow has joined as an executive producer.